The beauty of Nairn

 Edged by beautiful white sandy beaches with spectacular views of the Moray Firth, Nairn is one of Scotland’s most attractive holiday destinations all year round.
 Summer visitors enjoy spectacular sunsets, gently lapping waves and sea birds circling overhead.
 While winter reveals frost lined trees, snow capped mountains and stormy breakers crashing on the shore.

 Nairn has a host of amenities for visitors.
 It is a centre of golfing excellence with two championship golf courses.
-With a pretty harbour, leisure park, swimming pool, theatre and fine selection of local restaurants and shops, it is ideal for boat trips, fishing, shopping and walking.
+With a pretty harbour, leisure park, swimming pool, theatre and fine shops, it is ideal for boat trips, fishing, shopping and walking.

 The Nairn Highland Games